 If you have an opinion about whether an idea is good or bad, you need to be able to present your insights with reason…not just a hunch.
-Stats are the best way to reinforce ideas, but you need to easily be able to explain your position that makes sense from the client’s perspective and behavior of their target market.
+Stats are the best way to reinforce ideas, but you need to easily be able to explain your position that makes sense from the client’s perspective and behaviour of their target market.

 Poke Holes With Questions

-The fastest way to test an idea is asking easy questions to try and poke holes in the thinking.
+The fastest way to test an idea is by asking easy questions to try and poke holes in the thinking.
 Asking “why” an idea or strategy will work forces everyone to think deeper about their ideas.
 Asking smart questions will eventually reveal whether your idea is good or bad.
 It’s also great practice for selling to the client when they’re inevitably going to ask them.

 Speak With Those Who Have To Execute

 When coming up with an idea and strategy that will need to be executed in an area that is not your expertise, it’s a good idea to bring in the team that will be responsible for success or failure.
-They’ll let you know if your idea can be done and if the budget and time estimate are accurate.
+They’ll let you know if your idea can be done and if the budget and time estimate is accurate.
 The earlier you can bounce your thinking off them the earlier you’ll know if you’re going down the right path.

 So no, when it comes to dumb ideas I have no tolerance.
 I did not get in this business to solve solutions in the same way it’s always been done.
 Besides, the same ole way it’s always been done has a much smaller success rate.
 I make no apologies about being passionate about my work.
-Yes I’m sure I could sometimes words things better…but that just wouldn’t make for good TV now would it.
+Yes, I’m sure I could sometimes word things better…but that just wouldn’t make for good TV now would it.

 *Note: I’m not referring any part of the brainstorming process.
 That’s a time to be dumb, nuts, crazy and see what sticks*